 Looking behind himself, Rain eyed the distance to the water.
-He had plenty of space to work with, he should be able to kill the slime before he ran out of tunnel.
-He didn't want to try edging around it.
+He had plenty of space to work with.
+He thought he should be able to kill the slime before he ran out of tunnel.
+That was good, as he didn't want to try edging around it.
 Stopping, he waited for the slime to approach.
 At two-meters, it leapt as expected.
 Rain dodged back and stabbed forward, trusting to his spear to keep the slime at bay.
 He saw the slime's health bar decrease by around ten percent, giving him a baseline.

 Ok, let's see how well this works.

 Rain waited for the slime to leap again.
 He dodged, and this time instead of stabbing with his spear he stabbed at the barrier in his mind, releasing a freezing pulse of his refrigeration aura.
 As he had practiced in the guild, he pushed more mana into the skill to extend the range.
 The wave of cold brushed against the slime, which quickly started crystallizing.
 Rain pulled the mana back, being very careful with his limited supply.
 He saw with satisfaction that the slime's health had dropped by about a third while his mana had only dropped by a small sliver.